How education and upbringing influenced the life of Ben Affleck. A timeline of key moments.

 In 2009, Ben Affleck spoke at a Feeding America rally in Washington D.C.

-In 2010, Ben Affleck filmed a public service announcement for the charity Feeding America.
+In 2010, Ben Affleck filmed a public service announcement for the charity, Feeding America.

 In 2011, Ben Affleck and Ellen DeGeneres launched Feeding America's Small Change Campaign.
+Also that year, he and Howard Graham Buffett co-wrote an article for The Huffington Post, highlighting food insecurity issues.

 In 2012, Ben Affleck praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks.